yndc/lapis/readme.md

 ```
 ## Data Writes

-All Lapis repositories can be primed with a data.
+All Lapis stores can be primed with a data.
 This operation will set the given data into all layers.

 Data writes is designed for priming data to reduce heavy back-end calls on data updates, we do not recommend using Lapis on its own as a read and write model.